 Super healthy, super delicious, and I’m super excited to share it with you today!

-This delicious dairy free smoothie is full of nutrients to help you feel your best.
+This delicious dairy free berry beet smoothie is full of nutrients to help you feel your best.

-Strawberries are rich in vitamin C, fiber, potassium, and folic acid.
-They contain powerful antioxidants and polyphenols that may help prevent heart disease. [source]
+Strawberries – They’re rich in vitamin C, fiber, potassium, and folic acid.
+They contain powerful antioxidants and polyphenols that may help prevent heart disease.

-Flax and hemp seeds offer healthy fats, protein, fiber, and more! [source]
+Flax and hemp seeds – They offer healthy fats, protein, fiber, and more! [source]

 Beets are a root vegetable in the same family as spinach, chard, and quinoa.
 They are most often eaten roasted or steamed, but they can also be eaten raw, pickled, or boiled.
 You can even eat the beet greens, so don’t throw those away!